 Suppose you killed another person while defending your life or the life of another from a dangerous attack but got charged with murder.
-You would need to arm yourself with a criminal defense lawyer willing to fight for you.
+You would need to arm yourself with a lawyer willing to fight for you.
 In Denver and across Colorado, Gerash Steiner Blanton, P.C. is the law firm you can trust to fight aggressively to protect your rights.
 With several decades of experience litigating complex, serious cases, Gerah Steiner Blanton understands what it takes to argue self-defense successfully.
 Contact us today.

 What Should You Do If You Use Deadly Force in Self-Defense?